ElPerenza/PARCO-Computing-2026-245486/README.md

 ```
 Where the arguments are:
 - `[sequential | parallel]` - decide whether the SpMV algorithm will be benchmarked sequentially or in parallel (using all cores made available to OpenMP)
 - `matrix_path` - the path to the file where the matrix data is stored (using the Matrix Market format).
-The matrices used in the paper are found in the `./matrices` folder.
 - `results_path` - the path to the file where the benchmark data will be saved, in CSV format.
 The benchmark results contain the fastest, dlowest and 90th percentile execution time, all in milliseconds. **Make sure the folder in which the file will reside already exists before running the program.**

 ## Running on the cluster